Doubly Inhomogeneous Reinforcement Learning: Notations, conditions and proofs

 with probability approaching $1$, for some constants $c,C>0$.

 Next, consider the third line of \eqref{eqn:taylor}.
-Under (A3), the derivative $f'$ is uniformly bounded.
+Under Assumption \ref{as:f'' contineous}, the derivative $f'$ is uniformly bounded.
 Under (A1), $\tau_i^0$ is proportional to $\tau_i^*$ for any $i$.
 As such, the third line can be lower bounded by

 where $O(1)$ denotes some positive constant whose value is allowed to vary from place to place.